 Figure 1.
 Schematic illustration (top panel) of (A) molecular adsorption, (B) binding and (C) enzymatic action, characterized by QSense QCM-D (middle panel).
 The Δf and ΔD data reflect time-resolved mass uptake and layer softness respectively.
 As indicated by the grey arrows in the schematic graphs, the time-resolved data makes it possible to follow the adsorption, binding and enzymatic action and analyze how fast they are, and how much material that is added to or lost from the surface in the respective process.
 The absolute amount adsorbed, bound and enzymatically removed can be also analyzed via quantification of the time-resolved layer thickness or mass (not shown).

-Download the overview to read more about how biomolecular-based systems can be characterized using QSense QCM-D technology.
+Download the overview to read more about how biomolecular-based systems can be characterized using QSense QCM-D technology and to get examples of what typical data could look like in the different cases.

 Recent research results could help designing formulations better stabilized against protein aggregation, one of the main challenges in pharmaceutical development.
 QSense QCM-D analysis helped piecing the puzzle together